 The consequences are predictable and expensive:

-- Increased operating temperature from uneven load distribution degrades lubricant faster
+- Increased operating temperature from uneven load distribution degrades the lubricant faster.

 Standard roller bearings are designed for near-perfect alignment.
 When the real world doesn't cooperate, the bearing pays the price.

 The defining feature of a spherical roller bearing is its concave outer ring raceway.
-The barrel-shaped rollers run against this spherical surface, allowing the inner ring to tilt relative to the outer ring without creating edge stress.
+The barrel-shaped rollers run against this spherical surface, which lets the inner ring tilt relative to the outer ring without creating edge stress on the rollers or raceways.
+Manufacturer engineering catalogs typically rate the permissible self-alignment angle in the 1.5° to 2.5° range, with exact values published per series.

 1. Self-Alignment Under Load

-SRBs accommodate angular misalignment up to 2° — continuously, under full load — without the edge loading that destroys cylindrical roller bearings in the same conditions.
-This isn't a static tolerance; the bearing dynamically adjusts as shaft deflection changes during operation.
+SRBs accommodate angular misalignment continuously under full load, without the edge loading that destroys cylindrical roller bearings in the same conditions.
+This isn't a static tolerance.
+The bearing adjusts dynamically as shaft deflection changes during operation.

 For a crusher main shaft that deflects differently under varying feed loads, or a conveyor pulley that bows under belt tension, this self-aligning capability is the difference between a bearing that lasts its rated life and one that fails in months.